-Lots of people start working in the outdoor and adventure industry as seasonal outdoor instructors.
+Lots of people start working in the outdoor industry as seasonal outdoor instructors.
 It’s a great way to work flexibly and get a variety of experience.

-The ‘season’ normally runs from April through October (7 months) with a really busy period during June, July and August.
+The UK ‘season’ normally runs from March through to mid November (7 - 8 months) with a really busy period during May, June and July.

-At Land & Wave, seasonal contracts start at the beginning of April and finish at the end of October.
-At the moment, we have 14 full time permanent staff; we normally employ 25 full time seasonal instructors, as well as a few full time ‘short season’ staff.
+At Land & Wave, seasonal contracts start at the beginning of April and finish in mid November.
+At the moment, we have 18 full time permanent staff; we normally employ 35 full time seasonal instructors, as well as a few full time ‘short season’ staff.

 Recruiting brilliant staff is our biggest challenge; it’s something we have to work really hard at.

 This is what our seasonal outdoor instructors have planned for the winter…

 Working a Ski Season

 Some outdoor staff head to the mountains and spend the winter chalet hosting, looking after children, working behind a bar, driving mini busses or working as a chef.
 For Brits, France is the most popular destination.
 North America is difficult because of visa problems and a lack of jobs at the moment.